Thailand Last WillMay 3, 2020

-Having a Thailand Last Will and Testament prepared in both your home country and in Thailand is highly recommended, though it is not a pleasant thought to be thinking about your demise.
-However, you should plan in advance regarding your estate, making sure that all the affairs are in order in the event of your unfortunate passing.
+Having a Thailand Last Will and Testament prepared in both your home country and in Thailand.
+This is highly recommended, though it is not a pleasant thought to be thinking about your demise.
+However, you should plan in advance regarding your estate.
+Thus making sure that all the affairs are in order in the event of your unfortunate passing.
 What happens when you die?
 How does this affect the US visa process?

 Thailand Last Will